-Then, Find in Files—or essentially also just this search magnifying glass here on the left opens up the same thing.
-Command + Shift + F allows me to search, and it doesn’t just search files, it searches in files—Find in Files.
+Then, Find in Files, or essentially also just this search magnifying glass here on the left opens up the same thing.
+Command + Shift + F allows me to search, and it doesn’t just search files, but it searches in files, so Find in Files.
 As you saw before, I made this other file that has this variable called

 02:03 If you install this, you can actually collaborate with other people using VS Code and work on the same files together.
 I don’t have this installed right now, but I just want to show you how this looks like.

 02:18 You can work in your own environment and another person can have a completely different environment.
 You can see them editing in here.
 It’s essentially like Google Docs but for code.
 Any of the people that are part of the session can make changes and it appears in the same file.

 02:33 So it’s a great way to collaborate and figure out, maybe debug something together, get some input from your teammates before committing some code.
 And so that’s a cool feature that you can get, and just one of the examples of the great extensions that VS Code has available.